Robin Greenfield’s Commitment to Financial and Corporate Transparency

 -Lomi provided us with a composting device to try.

--Johnny’s Seed provides us with a wholesale discount for our seeds for Free Seed Project and donated some seeds.
-We have been receiving a discount on seeds from them fom 2018-2021.
+–Johnny’s Seeds provides us with a wholesale discount for our seeds for Free Seed Project and also donates some of their extra stock.
+We have been partnering with Johnny’s on Free Seed Project since 2018.

 Guerrilla Foundation (a nonprofit) donated $15,000 to co-produce a series of 15 videos.
 This was donated to a fiscal sponsor nonprofit (LINGO) that I partnered with to produce this series.

-Life Without Plastic supplied me with different items to live a plastic-free, zero-waste life and teach others about some tools.
-Examples include completely biodegradable toothbrushes and dental floss, biodegradable tape, reusable containers, and a charcoal water filter.
+Life Without Plastic supplied me with different items to live a plastic-free, zero-waste life and teach others.
+Items included completely biodegradable toothbrushes and dental floss, biodegradable tape, reusable containers and a charcoal water filter.

-Retail value of $200 or less.
+The retail value was $200 or less.
 Some of what they supplied me was used products and returns.

 Abeego supplied me with beeswax food wraps.

-Retail value of less than $100.
+The retail value was less than $100.
 They sent me their mis-cuts that couldn’t be sold.

-I made a post on social media about this because this is a great way to reduce disposable plastic use.
+I made a post on social media about these beeswax food wraps because this is a great way to reduce disposable plastic usage.

-Retail value of $240, however I asked for used shirts and they supplied me with ones they used for models and couldn’t sell.
+The retail value was $240, however, I asked for used shirts and they primarily supplied me with ones they used for models and couldn’t sell.

-I am switching over to all-natural fiber clothes and away from plastic clothes (polyester, nylon, etc.).
-I think this is an important step in living a more sustainable life.
-I searched all over the internet and ONNO is one of the most ethical and sustainable (while still being affordable) clothing companies I could find.
+This was part of my transition to all-natural fiber clothes and away from plastic clothes (polyester, nylon, etc.).
+I searched the internet and ONNO was one of the most ethical and sustainable (while still being affordable) clothing companies I could find.

 Berkey supplied me with a water filter.

-Retail value of $240.
+The retail value was $240.
 It was a “scratch and dent” unit.

-The agreement was to organically promote them through using it at my tiny house and to make a post on social media.
+The agreement was to organically promote Berkey through using the filter at my tiny house and to make a post on social media.

 Berkey is one of the most sustainable and affordable quality water filters on the market.
 I had one of their filters at my tiny house in San Diego that I had purchased and had been telling people about them for a few years already.
 I reached out to them to say that I was already spreading the word about them and would love it if they could supply me with a Berkey for my new place.
 They said yes.
 I would have purchased one if they said no and would still be telling people about them.